neelkamath/khana-backend/docs/api.md

 ## WebSocket API Docs

 The WebSocket API allows you to receive live updates on ws://localhost/updates.
 All received messages are JSON serialized as text.
-The server will ignore any messages you send.
+Once the connection has opened, send your access token as a text event.
+The server will ignore any subsequent messages you send.
 Since every update gets sent to every client, you'll need to ignore messages which are irrelevant to the user (e.g., user _U1_ will receive the order updates of user _U2_ in addition to their own).
 Below are examples of the messages you will receive.
 Each message will have the field `"type"` which the frontend must use to handle the particular message type accordingly.

 ### Menu Updates